 Depending on what Escape Room you are in, you may see or hear the consequences of what failing to complete the room leads to.
 Maybe the killer gets away, maybe you’re locked up in prison, maybe a missile hits the planet!

-Your Games Master will then come into the room and escort you out, allowing you to discuss the puzzles you struggled with and reveal where you went wrong (if you want to find out).
-You may wish to try the room again, in which case your Games Master can keep quiet.
+Your Games Master will come into the room and escort you out, allowing you to discuss the puzzles you struggled with and reveal where you went wrong.
+Although, you may wish to try the room again, in which case your Games Master can keep quiet.

 Are we locked in the Escape Room?

 No, you are not locked inside the room, even though you have to “escape”.
-If you need the toilet, feel claustrophobic, have an emergency, or anything else, let your Games Master know and press the Exit button to leave the room.
+If you need the toilet, feel claustrophobic, have an emergency, or anything else, let your Games Master know immediately.
+Most rooms have an escape key or emergency exit.

 If you want to end the Escape Room early, you may do so, but your Games Master may choose to not let you back in if you change your mind.